 Thank you for visiting this site and taking the time to view my artwork!
 I'm truly grateful to all the people that I have met and that have shaped me into who I am today.
 Thank you, thank you!

 I operate out of my home studio in central New Hampshire which was a former funeral home where I live with my wife and children.
 It lends itself well to a unique environment in which to be creative.
-I have full analog and digital set ups at my studio and tend to go between the two as shown.

 I think Van Gogh summed it up best for me when he wrote to his brother Theo and said: